bikeindex/stolen_bikes_widget_html/README.markdown

 # Recent stolen bikes & search widget

 Alert people to recent thefts!
-Give people a convenient way to search for stolen bikes right on your page.
+Add a convenient way to search for stolen bikes right on your page.

 ![Example widget display](readme_example.png)